younusFoysal/RI-Tracker-Lite-Mac/ACTIVITY_TRACKING_DOCUMENTATION.md

    - `stop_activity_tracking`: Stops the activity tracking thread

 3. **JavaScript Interface Methods**:
-   - `record_keyboard_activity`: Interface method for the frontend to report keyboard activity
+   - `record_keyboard_activity`: Interface method for the frontend to report keyboard activity (enhanced to work even when system-wide tracking is disabled)
-   - `record_mouse_activity`: Interface method for the frontend to report mouse activity
+   - `record_mouse_activity`: Interface method for the frontend to report mouse activity (enhanced to work even when system-wide tracking is disabled)
    - `get_activity_stats`: Returns current activity statistics

 4. **Timer Methods**: